AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/admin-setup.md

 ---
 # Admin Setup {#admin-setup}

-Once you're added as a Marketo System Admin to an Adobe org, there are a few steps you'll need to take to complete the initial setup.
+Once you're added as an Adobe System Admin to Marketo Engage in an Adobe org, there are a few steps you'll need to take to complete the initial setup.

 ## System Admin Setup {#system-admin-setup}

-1. After your Adobe org is established, the designated System Admin will receive a welcome email.
+1. After you've been added as a designated System Admin for Marketo Engage (in a new or established org), you'll receive a welcome email.
 In that email, click **Get Started**.

    ![](assets/admin-setup-1.png)